 These days, it just seems like homeschooling has always existed.
-In reality, if we were to go back far enough, it would be the only kind of schooling children had access to.
+In reality, if we were to go back far enough into the history of homeschooling, it would be the only kind of schooling children had access to.
 But we’re not going to go back quite that far.
 The actual homeschooling movement as we know it started in the 70s.

 It was during that time that a man by the name of John Holt began to voice his opinion that the classroom environment had become oppressive to children.
-His call was for parents to take their children out of public school and choose what is now known as the Unschooling style.
-Not long after Holt’s initial complaint against public schools, his friend Raymond Moore joined his cause, writing a book called Home Grown Kids that was published in 1981.
+His call was for parents to take their children out of public education and choose what is now known as the Unschooling style in home education.
+Not long after Holt’s initial complaint against the American public school system, his friend Raymond Moore joined his cause, writing a book called Home Grown Kids that was published in 1981.

 Those unfamiliar with homeschooling tend to think that all homeschoolers are religious conservatives who simply homeschool as a way to lash out against “government schools.”
 However, it should be noted that John Holt, the founder of homeschooling as we know it today, and many of the legal standings on which they have to exist, was a secular liberal.